Information Network Assistant

 There, there is no way especially when you’re dealing with the, when you’re dealing with the Webs-, Web-, WebDrawer; it’s called Web-, WebDrawer, the website TRIM based.
 It’s difficult, especially for the logging in, log in issue.
 It seems to be very difficult to implement.
 But for those who are in-, internal ICTR, normally they are given the username and the password.

-Now based on that we say no, it’s, you cannot control the password of a person, so the best way is to restrict them to use it.
+Now based on that we say no, it’s, you cannot control the password of the person, so the best way is to restrict them to use it.
 But when we are using the internal system, there is, there is a firewall that can block them access from if a person is not authorized.
 So it’s easy to control the hacking in, within the system but not when you are using the TRIM, I mean the WebDrawer, that the internet based TRIM.
 It’s difficult to control the hackers.

 LPN: Have you had issues with hackers that you are aware of?